Chickensalad303/SpIpod/README.md

 sudo apt-get install x11-xserver-utils
 ```
+then set redis-server to start on boot, which it does automatically but on some devices it don't
+`sudo systemctl enable redis-server`

 # Clickwheel setup
 NOTICE: the pins on the clickwheel ribbon cable should face down on the breakout board
 The schematics for clickwheel wiring is at the bottom